 Regulation and Policy Updates

-If a student completely fails and/or withdraws from ALL courses during a single semester, he or she will be Ineligible for Aid as of the following semester.
+If a student has a zero-percent completion rate during a single semester, s/he will be Ineligible for Aid as of the subsequent semester.

 Effective July 1, 2013

 On July 6, 2012, the Moving Ahead for Progress in the 21st Century Act (MAP-21) (Public Law 112-141) was enacted.
 MAP-21 added a new provision to the Direct Loan statutory requirements (see HEA section 455(q)) that limits a first-time borrower’s eligibility for Direct Subsidized Loans to a period not to exceed 150 percent of the length of the borrower’s educational program.
 Under certain conditions, the provision also causes first-time borrowers who have exceeded the 150 percent limit to lose the interest subsidy on their Direct Subsidized Loans.

 Note: Only first-time borrowers on or after July 1, 2013 are subject to the new provision.
 Generally, a first-time borrower is one who did not have an outstanding balance of principal or interest on a Direct Loan or on a FFEL Program Loan on July 1, 2013.

 As part of your entrance counseling as a new borrower, you are required to read the information provided by the Department of Education on either of these links:

 Entrance Counseling Materials in Microsoft Word Format, 114KB, 3 Pages